Is Dairy Healthy and Do Humans Need it?

 Taking the pus

-Another undesirable component of milk.
-Milk containing up to 400 million somatic white blood cells per litre is legally allowed to be sold in the UK for human consumption.
+Another undesirable component, milk containing up to 400 million somatic white blood cells per litre is legally allowed to be sold in the UK for human consumption.
 Why so much?
-Because modern, intensive dairy farming ensures that 50 to 70 of every 100 British dairy cows each year suffers with mastitis – a painful infection of the udders.
+Because modern, intensive dairy farming ensures that 50 to 70 of every 100 British dairy cows each year suffer with mastitis – a painful infection of the udders.
 Their immune system sends white somatic cells to battle the infection.
 These, and dead tissue, can ooze into the milk.
 The worse the infection, the higher the somatic cell count.
 A high somatic cell count reflects the cow’s almost constant fight against bacterial infection.
 Pus is made up of white blood cells, bacteria and dead udder tissue cells and some of it finds its way into her milk – although they tell us it’s not pus!

 Bone health